 2. Animals – Jungle Island has Ligers!
 That is a tiger and lion mixed together.
 Ok, this is pretty amazing.
 I have never ever seen this in my life, and it was just incredible to have one right in front of us.
 And they are sooo huge!

 Plus, another amazing exhibit is the white lions.
 My kids literally spent over thirty minutes just watching them.
-And they knew it, cause they kept on coming up to the windows and rubbing against them.
+And they knew it, because they kept on coming up to the windows and rubbing against them.

 There are also tons of birds that are super up close for kids (and husbands) to tease.